- Our Work

 Luke has a Bachelor of Science (Botany) and a PhD in forest conservation strategies from Charles Darwin University.
 He commenced working at TNC in 2016 and works from his Cairns office.
 Find out more about Luke.

-Simon Branigan – Estuaries Conservation Coordinator
+Simon Branigan – Marine Restoration Coordinator

 Simon is particularly passionate about marine and coastal restoration – a passion informed by growing up fishing and diving in Queensland, spending many years of surfing throughout Australia, and spending 15 years working in restoration in estuarine and coastal ecosystems.
 Prior to joining The Nature Conservancy, he worked at the Victorian National Parks Association.
-His has also been on the Board of Directors for Surfrider Foundation Australia and is Chairperson for Environment Tasmania.
+He has also been on the Board of Directors for Surfrider Foundation Australia and as Chairperson for Environment Tasmania.